rtCamp/Frappe-Manager/docs/concepts/background-jobs.md

 | `fm restart mybench` (default) | never killed: workers are suspended via a Redis flag, fm waits for every in-flight job to finish (stale workers skipped, bounded at 300 seconds), then restarts and resumes; if jobs are still running when the budget expires, fm resumes the workers and aborts the restart (exit 1, nothing restarted) | normal |
 | `fm restart mybench --no-drain` | interrupted, and fm says so: SIGUSR1 to each worker; a worker that has not exited after 15 seconds (tunable via `[workers].kill_timeout`) is escalated to a supervisor stop (SIGTERM, then SIGKILL when the stop grace expires); the job is marked failed or retried | fast, lossy |
 | `fm restart mybench --force` | killed immediately along with everything else (supervisor stop + start) | fastest, lossiest |

+The gate is shared, not restart-specific: `fm stop`, `fm apps add`, `fm update` and the `fm switch` deploy pipeline all suspend workers and wait the same way before touching them, and each aborts its own operation rather than killing a job that overruns. `fm stop` is the one to know about, because a stop that waits is surprising: it drains by default, carries its own `--drain`/`--no-drain`, and on timeout leaves the bench *running* rather than half-stopped.

 Raising the budget is `[workers].drain_timeout` in the [configuration reference](../reference/configuration.md#workers); the alternative is `--no-drain`.
 Only genuinely busy workers count against the gate: a worker holding no job that stops responding is declared stale after 15 seconds (`[workers].stale_timeout`) and skipped, so a dead worker cannot block restarts.